moonpic/himitsu/src/features.md

 ---

-## Manage Extensions
+## Manage Your Sources

-- Easily manage extensions for anime, manga, and novels.
+- Easily manage your sources for anime, manga, and novels.

 ---